Govt mulls over different options to set up CPEC Authority

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government is contemplating different options including promulgation of a presidential ordinance for establishment of the CPEC Authority to make this entity functional as soon as possible.
+ISLAMABAD: The government is contemplating upon different options including promulgation of a presidential ordinance for establishment of CPEC Authority to make this entity functional as soon as possible.

-Prime Minister Imran Khan chaired a meeting to review CPEC projects here on Monday in which he instructed to make CPEC Authority functional and move towards resolving problems for 300 MW power project at Gawadar, finalizing ML-1 andremoving bottlenecks in the way of Kohala hydropower projects as early as possible.
+The Prime Minister Imran Khan chaired a meeting to review CPEC projects here on Monday in which he instructed to make CPEC Authority functional and move towards resolving problems for 300 MW power project at Gawadar, finalizing ML-1 and removing bottlenecks in the way of Kohala hydropower projects as early as possible.

 Top official sources told The News on Monday night that Ministry of Law vetted legislation for CPEC Authority and now summary would be tabled before the cabinet soon.
 The federal cabinet is scheduled to meet on Tuesday (today) but the summary of CPEC Authority is part of today’s meeting.
 It is expected that it will come under consideration in the next cabinet meeting.

-ISLAMABAD: The government is contemplating different options including promulgation of a presidential ordinance for establishment of the CPEC Authority to make this entity functional as soon as possible.
+ISLAMABAD: The government is contemplating upon different options including promulgation of a presidential ordinance for establishment of CPEC Authority to make this entity functional as soon as possible.

-Prime Minister Imran Khan chaired a meeting to review CPEC projects here on Monday in which he instructed to make CPEC Authority functional and move towards resolving problems for 300 MW power project at Gawadar, finalizing ML-1 andremoving bottlenecks in the way of Kohala hydropower projects as early as possible.
+The Prime Minister Imran Khan chaired a meeting to review CPEC projects here on Monday in which he instructed to make CPEC Authority functional and move towards resolving problems for 300 MW power project at Gawadar, finalizing ML-1 and removing bottlenecks in the way of Kohala hydropower projects as early as possible.

 Top official sources told The News on Monday night that Ministry of Law vetted legislation for CPEC Authority and now summary would be tabled before the cabinet soon.
 The federal cabinet is scheduled to meet on Tuesday (today) but the summary of CPEC Authority is part of today’s meeting.
 It is expected that it will come under consideration in the next cabinet meeting.